Itsoon/nvim.conf/README.md

 | **Scrolling by Full Screen**   |                 |
 | Scroll down by a full screen   | `<C-f>`         |
 | Scroll up by a full screen     | `<C-b>`         |

+The easiest way I have found to do this is by marking each file you want to move with `m`.
+This puts a bookmark onto your file.
+From anywhere perform `bmv` and you can type the location to move your file(s) to.The current directory will be conveniently prefixed before you start typing.
+This key combo makes for efficient use with bulk moves and single files.

+:%s/string_to_replace/new_string/g